Thick brane in mimetic $f(T)$ gravity: Introduction

-The thick brane world scenario in mimetic theory has been studied in Ref.~\cite{Zhong:2017uhn} recently.
-The thick brane solutions in mimetic theory was found and the tensor and scalar perturbations were analysed.
+The thick brane world scenario in mimetic theory has been studied in Ref.~\cite{Zhong:2017uhn,Guo:2015qbt} recently.
+Some thick brane solutions in mimetic theory were found and the tensor and scalar perturbations were analysed.
 Before that, the late time cosmic expansion and inflation on a thin brane in mimetic gravity were investigated in Ref.~\cite{Sadeghnezhad:2017hmr}.
 Inspired by these works, we will investigate the brane world model in mimetic $f(T)$ theory in this paper.
-Usually, the thick brane is generated by a background scalar field.
-In mimetic theories, we can only consider the mimetic scalar field.
 The stability of the brane system will be investigated by analysing the tensor perturbations of the vielbein.
 Besides, the effects of the torsion will also be studied by comparing different kinds of $f(T)$.

 This paper is organized as follows.
 In Sec.~\ref{Setup}, we will review the mimetic method and $f(T)$ gravity briefly.
 The Lagrange multiplier formulation of mimetic $f(T)$ theory will also be given.
 In Sec.~\ref{solution}, we will solve the field equations and obtain solutions of the brane system for different kinds of $f(T)$.
 The stability of this system will be analysed by studying the tensor perturbations of the vielbein in Sec.~\ref{perturbation}.
-Then, in Sec.~\ref{localization} we will study the localization of the zero mode of graviton on the brane, and the effects of the torsion will be given.
-In the end, conclusions will be given in Sec.~\ref{conclusion}.
+In this section, we will also study the localization of the zero mode of graviton on the brane, and the effects of the torsion will be given.
+The gravitational resonances will be analyzed in Sec.~\ref{resonance}.
+In the end, conclusions and discussions will be given in Sec.~\ref{conclusion}.